PiotrBzdrega/log3spe2/README.md

 # Description

 Idea behind was to create simple, private use, alternative for hardware authentication keys like Yubikey.
 This was to fulfill only static passwords automatically assigning credentials on windows interface.
 The project consists of two applications:
-PC (logpc):
+PC (LOGPC):
 - C/ C++ (Visual Studio)

-µC (log3spe2):
+µC (LOG3SPE2):
 - C (Espressif-IDE, Visual Studio Code)

 Communication is established via a classic Bluetooth Serial Port Profile that is supported by Virtual Serial Port on Windows.
 All credentials are stored on non-volatile storage that can be added, deleted or modified on run-time.